Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Shades that matter

-- Street – deep green (select availability).
+- Street – deep green (limited/rotating availability).

 Texture, finish & comfort